 Do you want to know what happens to children when daddy is a “sex addict”?
 Ask us.
 We are the ones left alone tucking crying children into bed, trying desperately to protect their little hearts from the storm of a lifetime.
 We are the mothers who grieve daily and lay awake for years, witnessing the effects on our children even into their adulthood.
 We alone carry the truth of their childhoods.
 While we willingly bear that monstrous burden for our children’s sake, our “sex addicts” reinvent themselves as victims, hiding their sins like a cat buries it’s own shit in a litter box.

 Do you want to know about our choices?
 Ask us.
-We are the ones forced to chose between Plan A – supporting a lie while risking our health to keep our families intact versus Plan B – divorce with it’s potential financial ruin at the hands of a blame-shifting man hell bent on protecting his reputation even if that means destroying the mother of his own children.
+We are the ones forced to chose between Plan A – living a lie while risking our health to keep our families intact versus Plan B – divorce with it’s potential financial ruin at the hands of a blame-shifting man hell bent on protecting his reputation even if that means destroying the mother of his own children.
 We are the ones looking down the barrel of a no-win situation with nothing but hideous choices ahead.
 Why do we stay for years after D-day?
 It’s because we’re holding out for Plan C – a marriage happier than ever, as promised to us by the reconciliation industry – a plan we eventually discover does not exist.

 Do you want to know what life feels like in the aftermath of D-Day?
 Ask us.
 We are the ones lined up on the gangplank of life, watching a never-ending line of abused women jump off the end into the abyss ahead of us.
 We’re the ones hearing the cries, straining to see which direction those brave women jumped and wondering if they survived.
 We’re the ones who walk that gangplank in a haze while our brains desperately seek truth, safety, and peace.
 We old-timers are the ones on our phones until 4 am, comforting the next wave of survivors, gently leading them forward on the long, winding, and treacherous gangplank.